maxx1128/Webdev-Study-Notes/Programming/LearnEnoughGit.md

 * Checkout the main branch again
 * Merge the new branch into this one with `git merge <new_branch_name>`

+#### Sort through lots of branches

+`git branch` returns a list of all branches.
+Some repos will have lots of branches, making finding a specific branch a chore.
+A good way around this is running `git branch | grep <string>`.
+This returns a list of branches that contain that string, making it much easier to narrow them down!

 **Pull Requests** are basically people proposing merging a branch into another one.
 People can look over all the changes, give feedback, request changes, check tests, and later merge the branch.

 ### `git diff`